reiffert2/home-assistant.io/source/_integrations/nordpool.markdown

 - Previous price for the selected area
 - Next price for the selected area

-These sensors can be used to calculate your current cost of energy, should I charge my battery now or next hour etc.
+These sensors can be used to calculate your current energy cost, or to help decide whether to charge the battery now or in an hour, etc.

 ### Block price sensors